sarzil-hossain/reactance/CONTRIBUTING.md

 - [To Do](#todo)

 ### The Idea
-Project VPN is a collection of ansible roles that would setup numerous VPN protocols on your server.
+Reactance is a collection of ansible roles that would setup numerous VPN protocols on your server.
 At the moment, you can do single server setup.
 But in future, support for multiple servers with a centralized database would be added.

 ### Developer Setup
 You need `python3` installed.
 Make a virtual environment and install ansible module in it.